 3. I put a set of Sitos on my RT about 3 years ago.
 They’re attached to my Epco s/s headers.
 I paid $267 delivered from Motobins, but I sold my old (stock) mufflers on eBay for $110.
 Do the math, I think I got a deal.
 I’m very pleased with the fit & finish of the Sitos, and they sound & look exactly like the stock mufflers.
 I have absolutely nothing negative to say about them.
 Scot

-4. I purchased a set of the /6 style Sito’s from Motobins in Spring, 2006.
-Although they offer the ‘cigar-end’ mufflers as well, I went with the /6 style, which I like.
+4. I purchased a /6 style Sito’s set from Motobins in Spring 2006.
+Although they offer the ‘cigar-end’ mufflers, I also went with the /6 style, which I like.
 This style is also cheaper.
-Both sets are overly long for the /5 swb, compared to the factory Zuena’s.
-The cut out area for the rear axle and brake pedal arm are extra long to accommodate either wheelbase.
-I don’t recall exactly what I paid ( and the price has gone up a bit, since then), but even with approximately $50. shipping to Pa., the total cost easily beat about any other US supplier ( with the exception of the EMGO / JC whitney model).
+Both sets are overly long for the /5 SWB compared to the factory Zuena’s.
+The cutout area for the rear axle and brake pedal arm is extra long to accommodate either wheelbase.
+I don’t recall exactly what I paid ( and the price has gone up a bit since then), but even with approximately $50. shipping to Pa., the total cost easily beat any other US supplier ( with the exception of the EMGO / JC Whitney model).
 Postal time was about a week.
-The construction is non-stainless steel with a high quality chrome finish.
+The construction is non-stainless steel with a high-quality chrome finish.
 They have exposed welds, like the original style.
-The are considerably heavier than the factory originals.
-No problem with fit.
+They are considerably heavier than the factory originals.
+No problem with the fit.
 Mounting brackets come attached.
 The sound is a bit louder than stock, most noticeably at idle with a pop-pop-pop sound.
 I kind of like the extra length, but someone else may not agree.
 I am using Mikuni VM32’s, which were running slightly rich throughout the range.
-After installing the Sito’s it brought the carbs’ middle to upper range into perfection.
+After installing the Sito’s brought the carbs’ middle to the upper range to perfection.
 I had to richen up the idle a tad.
 I may have to mess with the main jetting a bit as it seems to bog a bit on WOT.
-I only mention this, because someone may find a slight change needed to carb set up.
+I only mention this because someone may find a slight change needed to the carb setup.
 I thought I noticed a slight performance gain.
 There is a tasteful marking of ” Sito” near the ends, which is only noticeable if you are quite close.
-FWIW, they come with certificates for approved use for several European countries.
+FWIW, they come with certificates for approved use in several European countries.

 5, I’ve had the Sito mufflers on my /5 since the spring of 2002.
 I’m still very happy with them.
-The chrome is still in great shape, and they are structurally as good as new.
-As a matter of fact, I was just cleaning the “winter grime” off my bike last weekend and thougth to myself how good the mufflers are still looking.
+The chrome is still in great shape and is structurally as good as new.
+As a matter of fact, I was just cleaning the “winter grime” off my bike last weekend and thought to myself how good the mufflers are still looking.
 Phil

 Keihan, made in the UK http://www.keihan.co.uk/ They make mufflers for many models.

-The Keihan /5 muffler (silencer) Photo lifted from their website
+The Keihan /5 mufflers (silencer) Photo lifted from their website

-1. FYI You probably know this but Keihan makes the cigar end /5 mufflers as well.
-These are stainless steel so they don’t have the smooth shiny chrome appearance a stock BMW set would have.
+1. FYI, You probably know this, but Keihan makes the cigar end /5 mufflers as well.
+These are stainless steel, so they don’t have the smooth, shiny chrome appearance a stock BMW set would have.
 I just got a set from Hucky’s.
 Expensive at ~ $550 to the door.
-Cheaper than stock ones though.
+Cheaper than stock ones, though.
 The mounting brackets are extra at $30 a pair!
-Those are included in the $550 as well is shipping.
+Those are included in the $550 as well as shipping.
 They look like the originals and are shorter than the Sitos.
 Carl

 2. I have to disagree with Josh.
 I have Keihan systems fitted to three airheads.
-The fit is perfect, the finish is good and (unless you manage to get a set of specials) the note and tuning is as stock.
-The only slight criticism I have is that the rear of the ‘Mono’ silencers isn’t quite the same shape… but that really is nit picking!
+The fit is perfect, the finish is good, and (unless you manage to get a set of specials) the note and tuning is as stock.
+The only slight criticism is that the rear of the ‘Mono’ silencers isn’t quite the same shape… but that is nitpicking!
 On the plus side, the header to balance pipe clamps are substantial Stainless items, not like the bodged on lugs on the stock headers

-Yes, they discolour… all stainless steel pipes do but the old set I have for spare still cleans up like new with Sovol… I really think they are as good as any on the market and considerable better than stock.
+Yes, they discolor… all stainless steel pipes do, but the old set I have for spare still cleans up like new with Sovol… I really think they are as good as any on the market and considerably better than stock.
 Rob

 Photo by Valkernaut, thanks

-1. The JC Whitney I’ve seen are a copy of the /6 and /7 type.
-In fact they are closer to the 40mm Exhaust.
-They send it with a adapter to make it 38mm and look and sound almost like a stock BMW.
+1. The JC Whitney I’ve seen is a copy of the /6 and /7 type.
+In fact, they are closer to the 40mm Exhaust.
+They send it with an adapter to make it 38mm and look and sound almost like a stock BMW.

-2. I’ve had a set of JCW mufflers on my / 7 the past four to five years.
-When I first put them on, they sounded a bit more throatyier than stock.
-Chrome still holding up alright, but is showing a bit of surface rust at welded spots.
+2. I’ve had a set of JCW mufflers on my / 7 for the past four to five years.
+They sounded a bit throatier than stock when I first put them on.
+Chrome still holding up alright but is showing a bit of surface rust at welded spots.
 Looks like they should last several more years.
 I’d buy them again.
 Randy

 JIM CRAY.
 UK designed